What is Customer Success? Our Testimonials for SalesRX

 • Check out our Google reviews

-Many retail brands were built upon the idea that they are the superhero for their customers.
-That the reason customers want to come in and buy their brand is to show them off - whether they sell apparel, home furnishings, or electronics.
+Many retail brands were built upon the idea that they are the superhero for their customers - that customers want to come in and buy their brand to show them off - whether they sell apparel, home furnishings, or electronics.

 But the pandemic changed things.

-Today the customer who comes in is the superhero and it is now your job to engage them in a dialogue that is personal and unique to them with a focus on helping them be the hero in their own story.
+Today, the customer who comes in is the superhero, and it is your job to engage them in a personal and unique dialogue with a focus on helping them be the hero in their own story.
 Face-to-face communication and all its value are in danger for those brands that have abandoned all that can happen on the sales floor to boost conversion and add-ons.

 Target recently reported that just 18% of their sales started online versus 82% in-store.

-How are you going to get your share from those customers who have saved over $5 trillion dollars and are now ready to spend?
+How will you get your share from customers who have saved over 5 trillion dollars and are now ready to spend?

 You have to get senior leadership buy-in.
-Unfortunately, the go-to metrics for measuring learning – completion rates, learner ratings, test scores – don’t prove anything about how training programs translate to long-term business outcomes.
+Unfortunately, the go-to metrics for measuring learning – completion rates, learner ratings, test scores – don’t prove how training programs translate to long-term business outcomes.

-All the C-level suite cares about is making sales projections.
+The C-level suite cares about making sales projections.

 And what many senior executives consider training is just a check-the-box to teach employees safety or compliance - that isn’t training - it is exposure.

-On the sales floor, the bulk of the training is stuck in the product knowledge online arena.
+Most of the training on the sales floor is stuck in the online product knowledge arena.

 So, how can you start connecting training to business impact?